SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 - **Bottom line:** For the first ~70% of Christian history, Sola Scriptura was impossible.
 <br><br>

+2. Anarchy:
+- Widespread Bible availability created a new problem: Regular people could suddenly use scripture to create their own personal cafeteria-style doctrines and dogmas.
+- The New Testament does not contain a systematic process for resolving textual disputes; there are no modern apostles, binding councils, courts, or judges.
+- **Bottom line:** Sola Scriptura has caused Christianity to fracture into countless denominations (and sub-denominations), each claiming scriptural authority.

-2. Anarchy: complicated and confusing material + personal interpretation = a fractured religion<br><br>
+4. complicated and confusing material + personal interpretation = a fractured religion<br><br>
-3. Authorship: the New Testament's most prolific writer had a chronic credibility problem
+5. Authorship: the New Testament's most prolific writer had a chronic credibility problem

 View and (optionally) download the [PDF](/assets/pdfs/sola-scriptura.pdf), and add your comments below.